Seven Natural Home Remedies to Treat Athlete's Foot

 - First of all, mix the baking soda with a little water.
 The idea is to make a thick paste.
 Depending on how much you need, you can add more water or more baking soda.

 - Rub the paste around the affected areas and let it act.
-Also, you can apply it at night and remove it in the morning.
+After 20 minutes, rinse.

 4. Onion juice